UHH-ISS/beemaster-hp/connector/README.md

   --sport port          Port to send to.
   --mappings directory  Directory to look for mappings.
   --topic topic         Topic for sent messages.
-  --endpoint name       Name for the broker endpoint.
+  --endpoint_prefix name       Prefix name for the broker endpoint.
 ```

 The positional argument accepts configuration files written in YAML with the following format: